eugenecormier/webcamsettings/README.md

 # webcamsettings
-Basic app for setting webcam settings via gui on linux
+Basic app for setting webcam settings via gui on linux.
+You must have v4l-utils installed.